Christian Children’s Charity Refuses $25K Donation Because Donor Is An Atheist [Video]

 — M.G.
 Leatherwood (@megtl) January 4, 2017

 And what is the name that Wilbourn wants listed on his donation to the Christian children’s charity?
-The “Muskogee Atheist Community,” which is the name of an private Facebook atheist group co-founded by Matt Wilbourn and his atheist wife.
+The “Muskogee Atheist Community,” which is the name of a private Facebook atheist group co-founded by Matt Wilbourn and his atheist wife.

 As Heat Street reports, the Christian children’s charity refused the atheist group’s donation “based on principle.”
 Murrow Indian Children’s Home told the local media that because of their charity’s “Biblical principles,” they cannot accept a gift that would, in turn, be tantamount to an advertisement for an atheist organization.
 Namely, the Muskogee Atheist Community.

-“Mr. Wilbourn asked that his donation be noted in the ad, “In Honor of the Muskogee Atheist Community”.
+“Mr. Wilbourn asked that his donation be noted in the ad, ‘In Honor of the Muskogee Atheist Community’.
 Murrow cannot Honor the Atheist non-belief in God our father, and Honor God our Father under our Biblical principles.”

 The entire bizarre clash of money and wills started back in August.
 That was when the avowed atheist tried to donate $100 to the Christian children’s charity and was rejected.
 As KJRH 2 reports, Wilbourn says he submitted his donation and filled out the forms required to do so.